Turner, Nannette C.

 Nannette C. Turner

-Dr. Nannette Turner is professor of Public Health and Chair for the Department of Public Health in the College of Health Professions.
-She joined the Mercer University faculty as assistant professor in the School of Medicine in 2007.
-She is the founding Chair of Mercer University’s Department of Public Health (2013).
+Dr. Nannette Turner is professor of public health and Associate Dean of the College of Health Professions.
+She joined the Mercer University faculty as assistant professor in 2007 and is the founding Chair of the Department of Public Health, serving from 2013-2021.

 Dr. Turner received a Doctor of Philosophy degree in Health Education and Health Promotion from the School of Public Health at the University of Alabama at Birmingham.
 She received a Master of Public Health degree from the University of Texas Health Sciences Center, Houston, TX, and a Bachelor of Science degree in Microbiology from Xavier University of Louisiana.